-This bill requires law enforcement agencies in Indiana to create and post a surveillance technology impact and use policy by January 1, 2021.
+This bill mandates law enforcement agencies in Indiana to create and publish a surveillance technology impact and use policy by January 1, 2021.

-If you operate a law enforcement agency in Indiana using surveillance technology, you must post a policy by January 1, 2021, or face potential compliance issues.
+If you operate a law enforcement agency in Indiana using surveillance technology, you must publish a policy by January 1, 2021, or face compliance issues.

 What do these statuses mean? ▼